lxnt/zhban/README.rst

 height due to 'l' and 'y' glyphs.
 The only thing in common between these two strings is the baseline - imaginary line, to which all glyphs are somehow attached.
 Origin offset is the offset to start of this baseline from the lower-left corner of the bitmap, thus allowing to align all the bitmaps.

-At this point a reference count is incremented for the shape structure, so that it, and any glyphs it consists of, are guaranteed to not be dropped from respective caches.
-Note that this means that glyph and shape cache size limits are soft - that is, they can be exceeded, if reference counts prevent dropping least recently used records.

 After shaping is done you end up with multiple boxes, each representing a word or a string.
 At this point, text layout, line splitting, etc can be done.